awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-miaod-eng.md

     </center>
 </figure>

 The training procedures of IUL and IUR are nearly identical.
-The only difference is that IUR tries to make sure the consistency between instance label and image label.
+The only difference is that IUR tries to achieve the consistency between instance label and image label.
 We would see how both are designed in detail in the next section.

 ## **3. Method**

 Before we dive into the details, let's take a quick overview look at the training procedure.
-Each training cycle consists of two phases, IUL and IUR.
-Even though different, each of them can be said to be made up from 3 stages:
+Each training cycle consists of two phases, IUL and IUR, which both are made up from 3 stages:

 * Label training
 * Training to Maximize the instance uncertainty between two classifiers